Music Through Movement

 ·Comfortable clothing to move around in (no tight jeans; students wearing dresses or skirts must wear shorts or pants underneath; no footed tights)

 About the teacher:

 Megan Bauer graduated from Oberlin Conservatory with a degree in Violin Performance in 2004.
 She has been teaching violin since 1999 and founded her own studio in Evanston in 2006.
-Megan began training in the Dalcroze method with Jeremy Dittus in 2015 and has attended five Dalcroze Academy summer sessions at the Dalcroze School of the Rockies in Denver as well as weekly lessons over Skype with Dr. Dittus since 2015.
-Megan has passed all Improvisation, Solfège, and Eurhythmics exams (levels 1A through 3B) necessary to complete her Dalcroze Certificate; she will earn the Certificate after passing a final teaching video examination this spring.
+Megan began training in the Dalcroze method with Jeremy Dittus in 2015 and has attended six Dalcroze Academy summer sessions at the Dalcroze School of the Rockies in Denver as well as weekly lessons over Skype with Dr. Dittus since 2015.
+Megan received a Dalcroze Certificate from the Dalcroze School of the Rockies in July of 2020.